pross1312/PDict/README.md

 A personal dictionary and tool for learning new words.

 ## Todo
+- [ ] Update an already exist entry
 - [ ] Add List and Remove
 - [ ] Realtime suggestion